 I suppose people look at this whole topic because they want to know there’s room for their site to squeeze in the rankings somewhere and take a part of the money out there.
 This is a huge misconception and wrong way of thinking people…

-I’ve tackled this myth before (here you go) and I’m here to tell you, no matter how many competitors you find in a niche market, there is ALWAYS room and constantly new content ideas coming out to take advantage of as well as new keywords coming out (new products, new topics, ect…) to leverage and grow your site with.
+I’ve tackled the myth of niche saturation before and I’m here to tell you, no matter how many competitors you find in a niche market, there is ALWAYS room and constantly new content ideas coming out to take advantage of as well as new keywords coming out (new products, new topics, ect…) to leverage and grow your site with.

 My final thoughts: Checking your competitors website stats is often a distraction.